Share

 describe how light reflecting from a mirror can produce an image.
-In particular, explain how mirrors can produce images that are larger or smaller than life size, as well as upright or inverted.
+In particular, explain how mirrors can produce images that are larger or

 Answer: